 Protestant 45%, Roman Catholic 33%, indigenous beliefs 10%, Muslim 10%, other 2%.

-2. GENERAL HISTORY.
+2. GENERAL HISTORY

 The country's history dates to the Stone Age, making Kenya one of the countries in the world that possesses the largest and most complete record of man's cultural development.
 This is partly because of the country's rich variety of environmental factors conducive to human survival and development.
-According to archeological finds in various parts of the country, the prehistoric period can best be described under two categories; the Stone Age period which dates from about 2 million years ago and Neolithic period from about 10,000 to 2000 years ago.
+According to archaeological finds in various parts of the country, the prehistoric period can best be described under two categories; the Stone Age period which dates from about 2 million years ago and Neolithic period from about 10,000 to 2000 years ago.
 Available evidence indicates that man left behind traces of his occupation during the Iron Age through the pre-colonial period and up to the present time.
 The phases of the various periods are characterized by tools ranging from crude to advanced much smaller ones and relevant to the respective lifestyles.
 The sites for the tools are widespread in Kenya.

 History is however not specific on the exact type of inhabitants who occupied Kenya between this early period and the 19th century when the British colonized the country.
 Islamic immigrants started settling at the coast during the 8th Century.
 Portuguese followed and are among the first known European settlers along the coast.
 Up to the 19th Century, very little was known of the Kenyan hinterland until the arrival of the British who came and colonized Kenya.